top of page

 Employment Service's Club

 Employment Service's Club was created to offer support and social interaction for individual's with jobs in the community.
-Activities are planned at different times of the week each month to accommodate different work schedules.
+Days and times vary for activities.
+See the events calendar for upcoming events.
 Employment Service's Club offers a chance for people to try something new, meet new people, and talk with others who also work.
 It is also an opportunity to enjoy what the community has to offer and have fun after a hard day's work.

 Tammy Smith-Zack